MuhammadMazid/Same-model-with-Tensorflow-and-PyTorch/README.md

 # Same-model-with-Tensorflow-and-PyTorch

-Compatinr Tensorfloe and PyTorch using the same dataset
+Compating Tensorfloe and PyTorch using the same dataset